treeverse/lakeFS/docs/enterprise/getstarted/quickstart.md

 **Note**
 If you can postpone the evaluation of the SSO integration, we suggest starting without it to speed up overall testing.
 The SSO integration requires additional configurations and is best addressed later.
-To try lakeFS Enterprise SSO capability on a Kubernetes cluster, checkout the [production deployment guide](install.md).
+To try lakeFS Enterprise SSO capability on a Kubernetes cluster, check out the [production deployment guide](install.md).
 {: .note }

 ### Prerequisites